Thorgal: Fictional character biography

-After of being lost at sea, the ship of Viking leader Leif Haraldson suddenly finds its way home, guided by a mysterious light in the fog.
+After being lost at sea, the ship of Viking leader Leif Haraldson finds its way home, guided by a mysterious light in the fog.
 To the superstitious Vikings, the light is seen as a sign from the gods.
 Once on shore, they find a sort of capsule, which appears to be the source of the mysterious light.
 Leif opens the capsule and finds a newborn baby boy.
 He names the child Thor-gal Aegirs-son, after Thor, the Norse God of Thunder, and Aegir, the ruler of the sea, because he considers Thorgal to be a gift from the Gods.
 Leif takes Thorgal under his care as his adoptive son.